 - Must be over 16

-- Person who requires the emergency pill must ask for it in person
+- The person who requires the emergency pill must ask for it in person

-- Pharmacist will ask you a few simple questions.
+- The pharmacist will ask you a few simple questions.
 (This information is private and confidential)

 - Price is £24.99 (sterling)